protectai/llm-guard/docs/tutorials/optimization.md

 scanner = Code(languages=["PHP"], use_onnx=True)
 ```

+In case you have issues installing the ONNX Runtime package, you can check the [official documentation](https://onnxruntime.ai/docs/install/).

 ## ONNX Runtime with Quantization

 Although not built-in in the library, you can use quantized or optimized versions of the models.
 However, that doesn't always lead to better latency but can reduce the model size.